gabriel-sk-williams/gskw_xyz/src/essays/On Semantics.md

 While 'agreeing on a definition' is half the battle, the other half really is figuring out what to do about it.
 Sustainability is now popularly conceived as a problem of government policy, meaning that climate change is now __everyone's__ problem—but not one we can tackle without forcing everyone to comply.
 I, however, largely disagree; there is so much more potential for innovation.
 Stay tuned.

 [^1]: (1) We find a number of problems with this definition, not least that it reduces sustainability to a human-centric resource allocation problem.
-Also: “future generations”?
-How many?
-Are we talking about the next fifty generations or the next fifty years?
-Time is left open-ended, and every following measure of sustainability breaks down.
-Should we be striving to create sustainable Earthly systems until the Sun explodes?
-If so, what are the real barriers and goals associated with humanity meeting its own basic needs until solar collapse?
-While 'agreeing on a definition' is half the battle, the other half really is figuring out what to do about it.
-Sustainability is now popularly conceived as a problem of government policy, meaning that climate change is now __everyone's__ problem—but not one we can tackle without forcing everyone to comply.
-I, however, largely disagree; there is so much more potential for innovation.
-Stay tuned.

-[^2]: Additional footnote
+[^2]: (2) Additional footnote